How to Choose the Best Santoku Knife (This is the Ultimate Guide)

 If you’re a beginner sushi chef and you don’t want to invest a lot on a knife until you’ve mastered making maki and nigiri, then this knife is the ideal practice knife for you.
 It’s shamelessly cheap but still promises good quality slicing and cutting, even with multiple uses.

-- At only $22 per piece, this santoku knife is one of the cheapest models available right now, if you’re skimping on the price but still want a decent blade.
+- This santoku knife is one of the cheapest models available right now, if you’re skimping on the price but still want a decent blade.

 - It has a generic santoku knife design, complete with indentations to prevent ingredients from sticking to the knife’s blade.